 Treasurer:Susan Doheny has worked predominantly in publishing as a Photo Researcher / Permissions Editor.
 After completing a masters degree, she added teaching college level courses in the arts to the work mix.
 She has done caregiving of female elders with Alzheimers.
 Susan enjoys cooking, and good, fresh food.
 She looks forward to working with the Chelsea Farmers Market, and hopes to create a food product.
 Having recently moved permanently to the area she is happy to be back in Tunbridge, close to her son, daughter-in-law and grandson.

-Member: Luise Graf "Worked for Levitt and Sons (residential subdivisions) on Long Island, NY as a forms designer when I got out of college.
-It was there that I spoke with the lady who did our phone work.
-She had a nephew who was a real estate agent in VT.
-Turned out to be Brian Button.
-Turns out this lady had a camp in Washington and her mother was my music teacher as a child.
-Bought a house in Chelsea in 1970 and worked a lot of odd jobs.
-Library at Vt Law School when they were just opening; Dartmouth printing; shopkeeper and lister in Chelsea; White River Coop in Randolph; helped start the Chelsea market and sold at Randolph, Piermont and Groton markets; Hanover Coop; Kildeer Farm growing their tomatoes; and finally starting my own gardening business.
-Now back at the Chelsea market.
-I think I've come full circle."
+Member: Luise Graf worked for Levitt and Sons (residential subdivisions) on Long Island, NY as a forms designer when she got out of college.
+It was there that she spoke with the lady who did the phone work.
+She had a nephew who was a real estate agent in VT who turned out to be Brian Button.
+This lady had a camp in Washington and her mother was Luise's music teacher as a child.
+She bought a house in Chelsea in 1970 and worked a lot of odd jobs, including at the Vt Law School Library when they were just opening; Dartmouth printing; shopkeeper and Chelsea Town Lister; White River Coop in Randolph; helped start the Chelsea market and sold at Randolph, Piermont and Groton markets; Hanover Coop; Kildeer Farm growing their tomatoes; and finally starting her own gardening business.
+Now back at the Chelsea market, "I think I've come full circle."